 There are multiple benefits when it comes to regramming.
 First, it helps you connect directly with your customers.
-It shows that you see them, you’re listening to them, and you’re celebrating with them.
+Second, it shows that you see them, you’re listening to them, and you’re celebrating with them.

 Second, it increases your likelihood of getting seen by a larger audience — including the followers of that regrammed account.

 Third, this reduces your work because you are utilizing user-generated content for your own social media.
-Added bonus — this is also considered social proof which is some of the most effective marketing you can do.
+Finally, a bonus is also considered social proof, which is the most effective marketing you can do.
 People love to see what other people think about you and how they used your product.

 Before you regram, it’s important to know the right way to do that.
-Here’s a great resource from Hootsuite that breaks down the topic thoroughly — and with easy-to-understand action steps.
+So here’s a great resource from Hootsuite that breaks down the topic thoroughly — and with easy-to-understand action steps.

 3. Use location tagging to increase your exposure to local customers.

-Instagram posts with a tagged location create 79% higher engagement than those without, according to Social Insider.
+According to Social Insider, Instagram posts with a tagged location create 79% higher engagement than those without.
 While nothing is guaranteed, that’s a nice potential percentage for simply adding a location.

 Location tagging puts you on the map (pun intended) and helps you increase exposure.
 Plus, it could result in sourcing new user-generated content.

 People on Instagram use the location tool to find things they are interested in.
-That could be a local looking for a new coffee shop, or an out-of-towner wanting a destination wedding and looking for a local photographer.
-There’s a lot of potential here.
+That could be a local looking for a new coffee shop or an out-of-towner wanting a destination wedding and looking for a local photographer.
+So there’s a lot of potential here.

 It’s quick, it’s simple — yet you can also get creative too.
-Don’t overlook this easy step to increase your exposure to customers.
+So don’t overlook this easy step to increase your exposure to customers.

 4. Use video to get more engagement.

-Over 50% of consumers want more video content from the brands they love according to a recent survey from Hubspot.
+According to a recent survey from Hubspot, over 50% of consumers want more video content from the brands they love.
 In fact, by 2021, it’s projected that mobile video will account for nearly 80% of total mobile data traffic.